Williloo/sus1531/README.md

     <td>Git Practices</td>
     <td>30%</td>
     <td><ul>
-      <li>Meaningful and informative git commit messages being used (see <a href="https://initialcommit.com/blog/git-commit-messages-best-practices#:~:text=commit%20message%20style.-,General%20Commit%20Message%20Guidelines,-As%20a%20general">examples</a>).</li>
+      <li>Meaningful, informative and consistent git commit messages and branch names being used (see <a href="https://initialcommit.com/blog/git-commit-messages-best-practices#:~:text=commit%20message%20style.-,General%20Commit%20Message%20Guidelines,-As%20a%20general">examples</a>).</li>
       <li>Effective use of merge requests (from branches being made) across the team (as covered in lectures).
 Repeated commit names are avoided.</li>
-      <li>At least 1 merge request per person and 1 merge request per function (11 in total) made into the <code>master</code> branch.
+      <li>At least 1 merge request per person and 1 merge request per function (12 in total) made into the <code>master</code> branch.
 Each merge request is approved by a team member that did not create the MR. </li>
     </ul></td>
   </tr>
   <tr>